yduf/yduf.github.io/_posts/2020-12-23-cpp-nth_element.md

 Total complexity: O(N log k) where N is the total number of elements in the array and k the number element to keep.

 - For k \< N ( N > 100k, k=100), using a priority queue, was benched to be far more efficient than sorting and taking first k elements when looking for max.
-- For smaller array std::nth_element or evev sort were faster
+- For smaller array std::nth_element or even sort were faster

 - Unconditionnally insert into the queue the k first elements